What Does it Mean to be a Part of Tribe Management?

 Two months after we officially launched our newly branded property management company Tribe Management, we embarked on our first collaborative Values journey.
 You will note that we said "first", because just like favourite colours and hairstyles, companies change.
 Our Values are part of a journey.
 As we grow, we need to build in moments to pause and see if our Values still reflect who we are, where we are going and who we want to be.
 But we digress...

 We started with yellow post-its.
 We like yellow.
 Yellow is fresh.
 It is bright, bold, fun and caring.
 We aim to be the much-needed sunshine in an industry full of grey.

 Each team member received two post-its.
-They were asked to list three personal Values on one, and three company Values on the other.
+They were asked to list three personal Values on one and three company Values on the other.
 The post-its were dropped off anonymously in an "ideas mug".

 Tribe Values workshops

 Next up, Values workshops.
-We walked through Values definitions, examples from other leading companies, and then we looked at a word collage that showed all the personal Values submitted by our Tribe team.
+We walked through Values definitions, and examples from other leading companies, and then we looked at a word collage that showed all the personal Values submitted by our Tribe team.

-The group engaged in discussion about what they saw, what surprised them, what seemed obvious, what they felt was missing, how the process made them feel...there was even some good-natured debate over definitions.
+The group engaged in discussion about what they saw, what surprised them, what seemed obvious, what they felt was missing, and how the process made them feel...there was even some good-natured debate over definitions.
 We then repeated the process for company Values.

 Tribe collaboration = magic

 What happens when a group of people who all work in one room stop, collaborate and listen?
 (Yes we just referenced a Vanilla Ice lyric.)
 Magic happens.
 You can feel it.